NickRing/Delphi-Shortcut-Finder/README.md

 You will find the information under `Tools` -> `Options...` -> `Third Party` -> `ShortCut Finder`

+#### Mini-documentation

+There is currently two tabs:
+* ##### Known Add-ons
+	This tab shows a list shortcuts that **Delphi-Shortcut-Finder** knows about that are currently installed and a description about them.
+It is possible to:
+	* search by primary shortcut key, and/or
+	* secondary shortcut key, and/or
+	* Description, by regular expression with/without case sensitivity, or
+	* Just show the conflicting shortcuts.

+	When searching by primary/secondary shortcut, the following applies:

+	* If one or more modifier (ctrl, shift, alt) is press and no key, then all shortcuts that contain those modifiers are shown
+	* If only a key is press, then all shortcuts with that key is shown
+	* Due to a limitation of the control, SPACE and ESCAPE keys (and possibly others) can not be entered.

+* ##### IDE Registered ShortCuts
+	This tab will ask the IDE if the shortcut provided has been registered.
+Using the information back from the IDE, it will try to find the module that deals with the shortcut.
+If **Delphi-Shortcut-Finder** can not find any information out, it will display "**< unknown >**"

+	The order is the order of processing, from the top and going down downwards ie, the top one gets first go at the shortcut.

 #### History

 The idea of this Delphi add-on came from a [discussion from Delphi Developers Google+ community](https://plus.google.com/105522328114529031567/posts/69wXU5DwkG8).